 Injury to the brain or the spinal cord, brain tumors, diabetes, herpes zoster, multiple sclerosis, some strokes, fibromyalgia, HIV-related neuropathies, nutritional deficiencies, toxins, immune mediated disorders and injuries may cause neuropathic pain.

 Nerve Pain Can be Reduced!

-Reducing nerve pain requires a combination of various therapies, including medication, exercise, massage, relaxation techniques, psychotherapy, physiotherapy, chiropractic care, anesthetic therapies, neurostimulator procedures, surgical approaches, alternative or complementary approaches, healthy diet, and lifestyle changes.
+Reducing nerve pain requires a combination of various therapies, including medication, exercise, massage, relaxation techniques, psychotherapy, physiotherapy, chiropractic care, anesthetic therapies, neurostimulatory procedures, surgical approaches, alternative or complementary approaches, healthy diet and lifestyle changes.
 Alternative medicine, such as Chinese medicine, brings good results but is not always easily compatible with other therapies.

 It is essential to have a Function-Centred Life with self-management skills and not a Pain-Centred Life with limited activities and withdrawal from social activities.